nsnam/bake-git/doc/source/bake-tutorial.rst

- Ubuntu > sudo apt-get install python or fedora > sudo yum install python
+ Ubuntu > sudo apt-get install python or
+ Fedora > sudo yum install python

 After solving any python related issues, you can check the third party tools bake relies on by  calling: